 Dear Physics community,

-As always, we welcome your feedback on Interactions – please contact our Editor, Sheela Manek, at firstname.lastname@example.org with your comments and news.
+To conclude, we are happy to hear from you and to receive your feedback on Interactions – please contact our Editor, Sheela Manek, at firstname.lastname@example.org with your comments and news.

 Professor & Chair